metal3-io/metal3-docs/design/how-ironic-works.md

 on a semi-dedicated "provisioning" network should be leveraged.
 This network may be reused by other services and systems, but can also be leveraged in the case of hardware discovery.
-The most important factor is that this network does not have an external DHCP server attached.
+The most important factor is that this network does not have a second DHCP server attached.

 In the use case in which Ironic was developed, it would manage the DHCP server configuration.
 In this use case, we would rely upon a static